Bed bugs and hotels

-4. Have a Zapp Bug or Pack Tite bed bug heater ready for when you come home.
+Have a Zapp Bug or Pack Tite bed bug heater ready for when you return home.
 Always heat all of your belongings in the heater.
-Strip off all of your clothing and put it directly in the heater.
-The bed bug killing heat machine will also kill bed bug eggs.
+First and foremost strip off all of your clothing and put it directly in the heater.
+Furthermore, the bed bug-killing heat machine will also kill bed bug eggs.

 Treat Your Belongings with a Portable Bed Bug Heater!

 In the event that you don’t want to buy a bed bug heater just make sure all of the clothing from the hotel is bagged.
 Providing that as soon as you get home you put it through a high heat dryer.
 Even if you did not see any fecal matter or get any bites it still does not mean the hotel room was bedbug-free.
 20%-30% of people don’t react to bed bugs so they would have no idea that they are sleeping in a bed with bed bugs.

 With that being said it is the main reason why I treat my luggage after every hotel stay.